kntjsprr/Citadel/README.md

 A simple command-line utility for encrypting files using the AES-256-GCM algorithm and then encode them into a base64 format.

 ## Features
-- Encrypt any file using the AES-256-GCM algorithm and then encoding it into a base64 format.
+- Encrypt any file using the AES-256-GCM algorithm and then encode into a base64 format.
 - The original filenames data are stored in the encrypted files!
 You rename the encrypted file but it will automatically goes back into the original filename when decrypted.
 - Everything can be done using args!
 No more GUI for efficient process.